-Cesis Latvia: a travel guide
+Cesis Latvia: a beautiful medieval town

 Cesis is a city in the Northeastern Vidzeme region of Latvia on the banks of the Gauja river.
 It is located in the Gauja National Park that is famous for its natural beauty and medieval castles.